 Transmit power-on and power-down ramp

-The transmit power-on ramp for 10% to 90% of maximum power shall be no greater than 2 ms. The transmit power-on ramp is shown in Figure 16-9 (Transmit power-on ramp).

-The transmit power-down ramp for 90% to 10% maximum power shall be no greater than 2 ms. The transmit power-down ramp is shown in Figure 16-10 (Transmit power-down ramp).
+Transmit power-on and power-down ramp requirement is the same as the requirement for DSSS PPDUs in 15.4.5.8 (Transmit power-on and power-down ramp).

 The transmit power ramps shall be constructed such that the HR/DSSS PHY emissions comply with spurious frequency product specification defined in 16.3.6.7 (Transmit and receive in-band and out-of-band spurious emissions).